 One of the most visited temples is Wat Chalong Temple located in the Chalong, Mueang Phuket District.
 It is also called Wat Chaiyathararam and among the 29 Buddhist temples in Phuket.
 Locals pray at the temple and foreigners also learn about Buddhism.
 There are dress codes and restrictions when entering the temples.

-In 2013, Odessa, a divemaster certified by the Professional Association of Diving Instructors (PADI), joined a group of mermaid performer in the beautiful aquarium in MGM, Macau.
+In 2013, Odessa, a divemaster certified by the Professional Association of Diving Instructors (PADI), joined a group of mermaid performers in the beautiful aquarium in MGM, Macau.

 Odessa opened her own school, Mermaid Odessa Swimming Academy, in Anilao, Batangas and Moalboal, Cebu in 2015.
 That same year, she focused on her free diving and also gained her certification from the International Association for Development of Apnea Level 3.

-“As a real life mermaid, I can use the fantasy of the wonderful mermaid world to reach out to people and spread my causes and advocacies.
+“As a real-life mermaid, I can use the fantasy of the wonderful mermaid world to reach out to people and spread my causes and advocacies.
 I started to meet people with the same passion.
 I realized that I could actually buy or get my own tail and so I did and I was addicted to it.
-I brought it everywhere with me which led into my rendezvous with underwater photographers.
-I then discovered that I could also do underwater modelling to promote marine life awareness and conservation.”
+I brought it everywhere with me which led to my rendezvous with underwater photographers.
+I then discovered that I could also do underwater modeling to promote marine life awareness and conservation.”
 Odessa said.
 As a diver, she calls herself an ambassador of the oceans, sharing her own deep and intimate connection with marine life.